 The streets of Dacca, the capital of Bangladesh, are full of traffic and shoppers and bear all the signs of normal life.

-The streets of Dacca, the capital of Bangladesh, are full of traffic and shoppers and bear all the signs of normal life.
+Background: The streets of Dacca, the capital of Bangladesh, are full of traffic and shoppers and bear all the signs of normal life.
 But the problems caused by the murder of Sheikh Mujibur Rahman on 15 August remain a source of tension.
 The Sheikh was gunned down along with most of his family by a group of junior Army officers, apparently without the knowledge, or complicity of their superiors.

 A military curfew placed on the country following the coup was lifted on Sunday (24 August) and there has been some important shuffling of top military staff as negotiations continue between the young officers responsible for the murder and their superiors.